 Many companies in California use agencies to hire short-term or long-term employees.
 In some cases, this is to shift responsibility for basic employment obligations, like paying overtime, providing compliant mean and rest breaks, complying with California wage and hour laws or obtaining workers’ compensation insurance.
 If you are a temporary worker or an employee hired through a staffing agency, Labor Code section 2810.3 provides you with greater protection in connection with workers’ compensation, wage and hour rules, and workplace safety under Cal/OSHA.
 Before Labor Code section 2810.3 was passed, an employee bore the burden of proving a client of the staffing agency was a joint employer.
 If you have suffered wage and hour violations, the Los Angeles labor law lawyers at The Nourmand Law Firm are available to advise and represent you.

 Understanding Your Rights Under Labor Code Section 2810.3

-Labor Code Section 2810.3 increases liability for employers that use temporary staffing or that hire their employees through an agency.
+Labor Code Section 2810.3 increases liability for employers who use temporary staffing or who hire their employees through an agency.
 Passed in 2015, the law contains three new requirements related to their liability and your ability to recover compensation for a violation of the law.